AlexJFDev/AI-Agent-System/README.md

 ## Implementations
 Various implementations of the interfaces.
 ### Oregon Trail
 Oregon Trail is an old text based video game.
 I found an implementation of the game in Python online and I am using it here.
 To have an agent play Oregon Trail run `agent_plays_oregon_trail.py`.
 In a separate terminal, run `./games/oregon_trail_wrapped.py`.
+The two scripts communicate using text files.
+If it does not work, make sure that you run agent plays first and then the wrapper.\
-The two scripts talk to each other using text files.
-This demonstrates how programs can easily be wrapped to interface with the agent system.\
+This implementation demonstrates how programs can easily be wrapped to interface with the agent system.\
 Oregon trail is from here: [https://github.com/KeithMFoster/the-oregon-trail](https://github.com/KeithMFoster/the-oregon-trail).